Informo/specs/content/information-distribution/source.md

 **should** consider the binding between a source (or a sub-source) and its new user valid.

-If such a condition couldn't be met, client implementations are in charge of asserting the validity of a binding between a source, or sub-source, and its new user, using whatever mechanism they see fit.
+If such a condition couldn't be met, client implementations **must** wait until all of the TAs that were initially trusting the source's (or subsource's) previous user update their list of trusted sources with one including the source's (or subsource's) new user, before being able to take any automated action regarding the validity of the binding.

-{{% notice tip %}}
-A suggested way to assert the validity of this binding would be for a client implementation to define a threshold for binding a source to its new user.
-This threshold is defined by the percentage of trust authorities certifying this source as trustworthy that updated their list of trusted sources to reference the new user, within the trust authorities trusted by the user.
-If a threshold is defined by a client implementation, it should consider the binding between a source and its new user as valid once that percentage becomes higher than the threshold.
-Such a threshold wouldn't be necessary for sub-sources, because a sub-source is only verified by its parent source, which then needs to update its list of sub-sources by removing the sub-source's previous user and adding the new one.
-{{% /notice %}}
+While waiting for such an update, client implementations **can** display an informative message to their user explaining the nature of the ongoing transition, and **can** offer them the possibility to display the source's (or subsource's) timeline as it would be if the update was already done.
+This switch of display **must** come from a manual operation from a user who has been informed on the migration.

 Once the binding between a source (or a sub-source) and its new user is considered valid, client implementations **must** consider both the source's (or